 2. Application for Name Approval

-Further, Part A of SPICe+ form has to be filed with two different names, one of which the Ministry of Corporate Affairs (MCA) shall approve.
+Further, Part A of the SPICe+ form has to be filed with two different names, one of which the Ministry of Corporate Affairs (MCA) shall approve.
 Copies of NOC/ Board resolutions along with requisite documents [Charter-Memorandum of Association (MOA), Articles of Association, INC 9 AGILE Form, KYC documents, and copy of the trademark registration certificate, where applicable] duly notarized/apostilled need to be submitted to the MCA.

 3. Incorporation of WoS